What’s the Best Way To Fund Your Education

-They vary depending on the lender, but basically, they are a form of Personal Loan where you specifically borrow money to cover the cost of tuition or education-related expenses like laptops, tuition fees, graduation costs etc. Work out how much money you need to borrow, then use the handy calculator you’ll find on the lender’s website to determine the repayment terms for the loan and what you can afford.
+They vary depending on the lender, but basically, they are a form of Personal Loan where you specifically borrow money to cover the cost of tuition or education-related expenses like laptops, tuition fees, graduation costs etc. Work out how much money you need to borrow, then use the handy calculator you’ll find on the lender’s website to determine the repayment terms for the short-term loan and what you can afford.

 To discover what you should know about Education Loans, it’s important to thoroughly read through the lender’s website, including the application requirement.
 For example, most lenders will require the applicant to be currently employed and Centrelink must not be your main source of income.
 It is important to take a look at the fine print as well of any hidden fees or charges.

 Many Aussie lenders are happy to help out students with loans to cover education expenses.

 Is There a Payment Plan Available?

 This will depend on the platform or the place of study, but some courses may offer you an option to pay for the course in instalments.
 This is more common for courses that are offered online by private tuition providers and not necessarily by universities.

 If you are planning on completing a private course, then asking if a payment plan option is available is something you should definitely do.
 If you can pay it off as you go, this will relieve the financial burden.

 Talk To Cashify About An Education Loan